xtrdltknyr/xtrdltknyr/README.md

-- 👋 Hi, I’m @xtrdltknyr
+- 👋 Hi, I’m @xtrdltknyr extrudált kenyér
-- 👀 I’m interested in ...yes
+- 👀 I’m interested in aA.
-- 🌱 I’m currently learning programming.
+- 🌱 I’m currently learning programming and programming yes programming it is so fun yay.
-- 💞️ I’m looking to collaborate on idk.
-- 📫 How to reach me: No. I'm unreachable.
+- 📫 How to reach me: pigon or discrod if yuo can figure it out lolol
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I eated 28 self-ballasted 160W Tungsram HMLI mercury-vapor bulbs